eindrayaye/super-java_Interface/README.md

 # super-java_Interface

-Another way to achieve abstraction in Java is the Interface.
+-Another way to achieve abstraction in Java is the Interface.
-An interface is a completely "Abstract class" that is used to group related methods with empth bodies.
+-An interface is a completely "Abstract class" that is used to group related methods with empth bodies.
+-To access the interface method, the interface must be "Implemented" by another class with the implements keyword (Instead of extends)
+-The body of the unterface method is provided by the implement class.

 (Example: how to write Interface method)